OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

-# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal
+# 🐞 Creating a CSS-Only Expanding Card with a Subtle Reveal

 This document details the creation of an expanding card effect using only CSS.
 No JavaScript is required.
-The effect involves a card that expands vertically to reveal additional content when hovered over.
-A subtle shadow effect enhances the visual appeal.
-This example uses plain CSS3, but the concepts could easily be adapted to frameworks like Tailwind CSS.
+The effect involves a card that expands on hover, revealing more content with a smooth transition.
+We'll utilize CSS transitions and transforms to achieve this.

-## Description of the Styling
+**Description of the Styling:**

-The styling leverages CSS transitions and transforms to achieve the expansion effect.
-The card's height transitions smoothly from a compact size to a larger size upon hover.
-A box-shadow is added to create a subtle, three-dimensional effect that intensifies on hover.
-The internal content is initially hidden, then revealed via a height transition.
+The styling uses a simple card structure with a background image.
+On hover, the card scales up slightly, and the inner content slides down to reveal itself.
+The transition property smoothly animates these changes.
+We leverage pseudo-elements (`::before`) for the background image and create a visually appealing overlay effect.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>